papafe/papafe-blog/content/static/il-weaving-to-source-generators.md

 ---
-title: "From IL Weaving To Source Generators"
+title: "From IL Weaving To Source Generators, the Realm story"
 subtitle: "Test"
 date: 2022-05-09
 draft: false